Quellick/Quellick.github.io/_portfolio/blocjams.md

 ## Conclusion

 This is still a work in progress, but I have learned a lot about JavaScript and JQuery, more specifically while JQuery may make things easier in some respects it is no longer considered best practice.
-The reason is that the latest versions of HTML/CSS offer much the same functionality as JQuery, as well as new Symantec html that JQuery can't make use of.
+The reason is that the latest versions of HTML/CSS offer much the same functionality as JQuery, as well as new Symantec HTML that JQuery can't make use of.